Teaching about Veterans Day in special education

 2. Address the vocabulary

-Many of your students may not understand what a veteran truly is.
+Many of your students may not understand what it truly means to be a veteran.
 It is a word that may be unfamiliar and hold little to no meaning for them.
 For this reason, I decided to create a whole second book to deepen their understanding of the word veteran.
-I knew this would also benefit me when it came to teaching about Memorial day in May.
+I knew this would also benefit me when it came to teaching about Memorial Day in May.

 Don’t forget a vocabulary board!
 These are so valuable.
-Once you and your students get used to using them, you will feel lost without it.
+Once you and your students get used to using them, you will feel lost without them.
 A vocabulary board is simply a set of picture symbols that relate directly to the topic you are teaching.
 Students can then use those symbols in class discussions, activities, and even assessments.
 Don’t be fooled into thinking your students don’t need them or are too advanced.
 When learning new information, we want to remove as many barriers as possible, and communication is a big one for this population.
-Struggling to find the right word when asking or answering a question is quickly eliminated with the use of a vocabulary board.
+Struggling to find the right word when asking or answering a question is quickly eliminated by using a vocabulary board.
 If you put the time in once, you can use them year after year.

-This is also the perfect time to get a student’s family involved.
-Perhaps there is someone in their family who is a veteran.
-That familiarity will help deepen the student’s understanding of this word and how it impacts them personally.
+This is also the perfect time to involve a student’s family.
+Perhaps someone in their family is a veteran.
+That familiarity will help deepen the student’s understanding of this word and its impact on them personally.
 I came up with an easy family involvement activity that was very popular with my students.
-All you have to do, is just reach out and ask parents if there is a veteran in the family they would like to have honored in a classroom ceremony.
-Parents will hopefully talk about this with their child, and then send in a star with that family member’s name and picture of possible.
-All of those stars will end up decorating your classroom door the first half on November.
+All you have to do is reach out and ask parents if there is a veteran in the family they would like honored in a classroom ceremony.
+Parents will hopefully talk about this with their child, and then send in a star with that family member’s name and, if possible, a picture.
+All of those stars will end up decorating your classroom door in the first half of November.

 Family Involvement Activity